 However, medical doctors are allowed to prescribe medication while chiropractors are not (except in a few states, usually nutritional and homeopathic items).
 The scope of what medical treatment and procedures chiropractors are allowed to perform varies by state.

-A doctor of chiropractic is a professional that is engaged in the diagnosis of conditions throughout the body and focuses on the treatment of mechanical disorders of the musculoskeletal system, whereas a medical doctor is a medical professional involved in the diagnosis and treatment of diseases and injuries of the whole body.
+A chiropractor is a professional who diagnoses conditions that affect the body and musculoskeletal.
+In contract, a medical doctor is a medical professional who is involved in the diagnosis and treatment of diseases and injuries of the whole body.
 There are different types of medical doctors, such as psychiatrists pediatricians, neurologists, cardiologists, and so on, depending upon further studies in different areas of specialization.
 There are also different types of doctors of chiropractic, such as radiologists, orthopedists, sports medicine specialists, pediatricians, and so on, who require further studies and the passing of national examinations.

 The academic degree for chiropractors is called the "Doctor of Chiropractic", referred to as "DC".
 The World Health Organization (WHO) also lists other potential paths for pursuing this full time: B.Sc (Chiro) a 5-year integrated bachelor program and a 2-3 Masters program (M.Sc.
 Chiro) following a bachelor’s degree.
 Candidates can apply to a DC program after completing a four-year undergraduate degree.
 The DC Program is a four or five-year full time program.
 Post-graduate residency is available in specialized spheres of chiropractic like orthopaedics, radiology and neurology.
 Although chiropractic is the third largest doctor level health care profession, it suffers from having less credibility than other medical professions due to some chiropractic practitioners' rejection of evidence-based medicine.